cyber4paleo/cyber4paleo.github.io/_resources/CommunityResourceList.md

 * <b>Related Links:</b>

+### GeoDeepDive
+* <b>Description:</b> GeoDeepDive is an infrastructure designed to facilitate the location and extraction of data and information in the published scientific literature.
+NLP and OCR file output is available for the documents in the library, and this output serves as the starting point for building applications.
+* <b>URL:</b> <a>https://geodeepdive.org</a>
+* <b>Related Links:</b> <a>https://github.com/UW-Deepdive-Infrastructure/app-template</a>

 ### Neotoma Paleoecology Database

 * <b>Description:</b> Neotoma is a community data repository for fossil data, age models, and associated information, mostly from the Quaternary and Late Cenozoic.